Return

 The critical thing about RESPs is that they can be used similarly to trusts.
 For instance, say you invest a portion of an RESP into a stock or bond.
 That stock or bond grows in value, and you receive a return.
 If that return causes the RESP to exceed $50,000 in value, the excess money must go to a savings account.
 And when it does, it goes there untaxed.

-Not only that, but an RESP for grandchildren can receive tax breaks that result in them receiving a tax refund.
+Not only that, but an RESP for grandchildren can receive tax breaks that result in a tax refund.
 Once the RESP turns a profit, that untaxed money can be used in any way the savings account holder wants.
-If they use it on a charitable cause, that charity turns into a tax credit, usually more significant than the sum contributed.
+If they use it for a charitable cause, that charity turns into a tax credit, usually more significant than the sum contributed.

 Can grandparents contribute to an RESP?